unilad homepage

 The next day, Jessica went through skin graft surgery, in which skin was taken from her lower arm to cover the hole the tumor had left.

-After a hard few months of recovery, Jessica was on the mend, although she revealed her eye sight had been affected due to the fact the skin graft contracted, dragging her eye down slightly.
+After a hard few months of recovery, Jessica was on the mend, although she revealed her eye sight had been affected due to the fact that the skin graft contracted, dragging her eye down slightly.

-Jessica went through a number of laser surgeries, and said it had taken four years to get her eye looking like what it does now.
+Jessica went through a number of laser surgeries and said it had taken four years to get her eye looking like what it does now.

 The 26-year-old was shocked with her diagnosis, as she 'didn't fit any of the stereotypes' for skin cancer, and didn't use sun beds.